RishiSharmaPinnacle19/RishiSharmaPinnacle19/README.md

 # Hi there, I'm Rishi Sharma! 👋

-I'm a passionate software developer specializing in backend development.
-With experience in Node.js, MongoDB, and RESTful APIs, I love building scalable and efficient solutions.
-I'm always exploring new technologies.
+I'm a hardworking and passionate junior software developer at the fresher level, constantly learning and exploring new technologies.
+I’m focused on building myself and growing my skills in backend development, cloud platforms, and more.
+My journey is driven by curiosity and the desire to create efficient and scalable solutions and always exploring new technologies.

 ## 🚀 Skills & Technologies

-- **Languages**: JavaScript, Node.js, SQL, Python
+- **Languages**: JavaScript, Node.js, SQL
 - **Databases**: MongoDB, MySQL, Redis
 - **Tools**: Git, Postman, Visual Studio Code
 - **Frameworks**: Express.js, Mongoose, Redis Bull